In its earlier years, the Barn Theatre stretched itself professionally by moving beyond

 to be a fact of life for the Barn, as it is for most community theaters throughout the country.

-Roger Merryman, who produced a book on the Barn, The Story of the Barn Theater, as his
+Roger Merryman, who produced a book on the Barn, The Story of the Barn Theatre, as his

 master's thesis at California State University Fresno, offered a theory on what it is that has allowed